SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/password.md

 The **Password** tab in the **System** screen contains the following options under **Customer passwords**:

-* **Hide customer password in request management**: If you check here, when displaying contacts, passwords are shown as dots.
+* **Hide customer password in request management**: If checked, when displaying contacts, passwords are shown as dots.
 * **Require complex password when customer password is set**: If checked, contacts' passwords must meet the minimum requirements set out below.
 * **Minimum number of characters in password**: The smallest number of characters permitted in a password.
 * **Minimum number of digits in password**: The smallest number of digits (0-9) permitted in a password.